Evelyn Lincoln

 Evelyn Maurine Norton Lincoln (June 25, 1909 - May 11, 1995) was the personal secretary to John F. Kennedy from his election to the United States Senate in 1953 until his 1963 assassination.

 Life

 Lincoln was born Evelyn Maurine Norton on a farm in Polk County, Nebraska.
 Her father was John N. Norton, a member of the United States House of Representatives.
-In 1930, she married Federal worker Harold W. Lincoln, whom she had met as a law student at George Washington University.
+In 1930, she married Federal worker Harold W. Lincoln, whom she met while he was a law student at George Washington University.

 Lincoln had always aimed to work on Capitol Hill for a future president, and she achieved this ambition in 1953 by becoming personal secretary to the newly elected senator from Massachusetts, John F. Kennedy.
 She proved suitable for the job, and remained close to the president until his death.
 When Kennedy was assassinated in Dallas, Texas on November 22, 1963, Lincoln rode in the motorcade a few cars behind Kennedy with his personal physician, George G. Burkley.